-Burton Mitchell is chair of the Firm's Taxation and Trusts & Estates Group.
+Burton Mitchell is chair of the Firm's Taxation, Trusts & Estates Department.
 Burton's practice spans more than 30 years and focuses on taxation, estate planning, probate, trust law and administration, trust disputes, non-profit entities, and tax-effective financial planning within a family.

 Burton generally represents individuals, closely-held businesses, institutional trustees, partnerships, limited liability companies, entrepreneurs, other professionals and various members in the entertainment industry.